Bakersfield, California: Local government

 Bakersfield uses the Council-Manager form of government, in which the City Council is the primary governing authority.
 The City Council consists of seven members elected from seven wards (or districts).
 The Mayor is elected at large and is the presiding member of the City Council, although she does not cast a vote except in a few instances.
 The City Council appoints and confirms (which the mayor does cast a vote) both the City Attorney and the City Manager.

-The City Manager, in turn, appoints (does not require confirmation from the City Council) the Finance Director, City Clerk, and Deputy City Clerk.
+The City Manager appoints (does not require confirmation from the City Council) the Finance Director, City Clerk, and Deputy City Clerk.
 In addition to these positions, Bakersfield has several departments that provide the services necessary to the city.
 They are: Department of Development Services, Department of Economic and Community Development, Fire Department, Police Department, Department of Public Works, Department of Recreation and Parks, and Department of Water Resources.

 The framework for the city government is defined in the City Charter.
 As of 2011, it contained 11 articles and four addendums.
-The current version was adopted on January 23, 1915.
+The current version was adopted in January 1915.
 Little information is known about the City Charter adopted in 1873 or 1898, when the city was incorporated.
 The City Charter has been amended several times since it was adopted.
 One of the more definitive amendments was to change the Mayor from an appointed position (by the City Council) to an elected position in 1956, which was done as a result of the 1952 Kern County earthquake.

 The City Manager of Bakersfield is the appointed head of the executive branch.
 The position was created after 1957 when the role of mayor (which was the previous head) was split into two new positions.
 Under the council-manager form of government, the City Manager is responsible for executing ordinances passed by the city council and running the departments that make up the city.
 His office is currently located in City Hall North.

 The city council appoints the city manager.
 His service can end in one of two ways.
 Either he resigns or by a vote of removal by the city council.
 The vote to appoint and remove is one of the few votes the mayor can cast.

 For a list of past and present mayors, see List of mayors of Bakersfield.